 Perhaps you wouldn't expect a cheese fondue recipe to make its way onto an Italian blog.
 However in the north of Italy, particularly the regions closer to the Alps, you'll find cheesy fonduta.
-To make the ultimate dairy free fonduta, find the best quality vegan cheese with a strong bite and one that melts.
-Favour one that melts over the stronger flavour if you can’t find both qualities in the one vegan cheese.
-But if you can, you’re closer to the traditional Fontina cheese often used in Italian-style fondue, which has a rather pungent flavour.
-If you want to get experimental, add a couple of teaspoons of white miso paste for a sharper flavour.
+To make the ultimate dairy free fonduta, I like to use two types of vegan cheese.
+One with a strong bite, like a parmesan, and another that will melt oozily, like a mozzarella.

-Recipe by Nadia Fragnito in Discovering Vegan Italian
+Recipe by Nadia Fragnito from Discovering Vegan Italian

 MAKES 2 CUPS | 10 MINUTES

 ½ cup nutritional yeast flakes

 ½ teaspoon salt

 Pour the soy milk into a medium saucepan and whisk in the cornflour until dissolved.
 Add the butter.

 Place on the stove over a medium heat and stir until the butter melts and the sauce becomes thick and glossy.

 Add the cheeses, nutritional yeast flakes and salt and stir briskly until melted.
 Simmer, and stir on a low heat for another minute.
 Remove from the heat and add the truffle oil if using.

 If the fonduta seems a little too thick, add a dash more soy milk.
 It will thicken once taken off the heat.